 Abbot Fire Group have LPCB (Loss Prevention Certification Board) certification for LPS 1531 Appendix 1, the installation or application of passive fire protection products.

 If you have recently had a fire risk assessment undertaken, it’s likely that this will have highlighted holes within your existing fire compartmentation.
 These will need to be addressed.
-Abbot Fire Group can identify which suitable fireproof material is required for your passive fire protection, and undertake this work for you.
+Abbot Fire Group can identify which suitable fireproof material is required for your passive fire protection.
+A range of fire stopping services can be provided.

 Abbot Fire Group use only ETA approved products to provide reassurance, and a quality installation.
 All of Abbot Fire Group’s technicians are highly trained, and deemed ‘competent’ as required by the Regulatory Reform (Fire Safety) Order.